baumannzone/awesome-browser-apis/src/README.md

 > `ABA` for friends

-## 😱 I didn't know I could do this with the browser
+## 😱 I DIDN'T KNOW I COULD DO THIS WITH THE BROWSER

 Gone are those times when web browsers were used to render text and little else...
 These are modern times!
 Even for browsers, which are currently full of interesting _features_ for developers, many of them unknown.